mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 EXEC RenameProduct 201, 'Spanner';
 ```
 - **Indexes** : help search for data in a table ~ back of a book with shortlist of references and the page you need to go to, makes it much faster to find info needed
-    - you specify a column from the table and the index contains a copy of this data in a sorted order with pointers to the corresponding rows in the table
+    - you specify column(s) from the table and the index contains a copy of this data in a sorted order with pointers to the corresponding rows in the table
+        - it is AUTO created with PK, and you can build as many indexes as you want
     - when you run a query with WHERE - it can fetch data faster using the index rather than scanning row by row
     - best used on LARGE tables where a particular column is regularly queried
     - BUT indexes are updated upon insert, update & delete operations, if you have too many it can slow those operations down
     - need to strike a balance between indexing for query speed and write speed
+    - 2 kinds of Indexes
+        - clustered index: data in table is stored in the order of index key values ==> adds an additional constraint that there can only be ONE clustered index per table to ensure data can be sorted properly (avoiding conflicting sorts with multiple clustered indexes)
+        - non-clustered index: stored separately with pointers to the data rows

 ![Index Visual](./pictures/DP-900/Index_Pictoral.png)